geopm/geopm/README.md

 Follow the documentation in our [developer build guide](https://geopm.github.io/devel.html#developer-build-process) for details about how to configure the build process.
-In the bash script below we show a simple way to build and install all of the GEOPM packages from the source in the Git repository.
+Note that some dependency packages required for the C++ builds may be missing from your system.
+Refer to the developer build guide to learn now to discover and install packages required for build on your operating system.
+In the bash script below we show a simple way to build and install all of the GEOPM packages from the source repository assuming that all build dependencies are installed system wide.

-Note that some dependency packages may need to be installed for the C++ build to succeed.
-On Ubuntu or Debian consider using the `mk-build-deps` command against the `libgeopmd/debian/control` and `libgeopm/debian/control` files to install build dependencies.
-On `yum` based operating systems consider using the `yum-builddep` command.
-This should be applied to the spec files created after each library's `configure` command completes: `libgeopmd/geopm-service.spec` and `libgeopm/geopm-runtime.spec`.
-On `zypper` based systems some inspection of the spec files may be required to determine build dependency packages.

 ```bash
 # Choose install location